abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

 #### **Updating `appsettings.json`**

-You need to add a new section to your appsettings which will be binded to configuration when configuring the OpenIdConnectOptions:
+You need to add a new section to your `appsettings.json` which will be binded to configuration when configuring the `OpenIdConnectOptions`:

 ````json
   "AzureAd": {